-The skiing area of Obergurgl-Hochgurgl offers fun and excitement on its ski runs for beginners, intermediate and advanced skiers.
-The “Diamond of the Alps" lives up to its name not only when it comes to accommodation, service and enjoyment, but also in terms of skiing and snowboarding.
-The skiing area stands out with broad runs, no waiting times and plenty of space for every skier.
-More space on the ski run means that skiing is safer and that skiers can freely experience the essence of skiing and enjoy the winter landscape.
+The "Diamond of the Alps" lives up to its name not only when it comes to accommodation, service and enjoyment, but also in terms of skiing, snowboarding, powder riding, carving, free-riding and free-style skiing.
+Obergurgl-Hochgurgl offers fun and excitement for beginners, intermediate and advanced skiers on no less than 110 perfectly groomed slope kilometers with absolute snow guarantee.
+More space on the ski run means that skiing is safer and that winter sport fans can freely experience the essence of skiing and enjoy the marvelous winter landscape in Tirol.

 Thanks to huge mountain lift capacities (up to 40,000 persons per hour) and several base terminals in the village center, lift lines are literally unknown.
 24 ski lifts are spread over the wonderful ski area which offers superb snow conditions at high altitudes (1,800 – 3,080 meters above sea level) from mid-November through early May.
 Every year Obergurgl-Hochgurgl is the first non-glacier ski area in Tirol to open its slopes.

 VARIed off-piste skiing

 Myriad off-piste slopes in the unmarked ski area attract passionate free-riders and powder snow fans from near and far to the area's countless pristine powder stashes.
 But never forget: safety comes first!
 For safety reasons Ötztal Tourismus strongly recommends to check the current snow, avalanche and weather reports on the spot.
 Safety equipment and avalanche transceivers are an absolute must for off-piste skiers.
 For demanding tours you should enlist a local ski guide or certified mountain guide.

 TOP dining & wining